Privacy Policy

 Recipients / disclosure

-Content is forwarded only insofar as necessary to achieve the respective purpose, in particular to responsible entities or organizers (e.g., for event feedback).
-Trained, instructed and confidentiality-bound personnel review the incoming content before disclosure.
-We remove personal data or sensitive content if it was entered contrary to the instructions.
+The content is disclosed only insofar as this is necessary to achieve the respective purpose, in particular to responsible bodies or organizers (e.g. in the case of event feedback).
+Before any disclosure, trained, instructed personnel bound to confidentiality review the submitted content.
+In doing so, we remove personal data or sensitive content if it was entered contrary to the instructions.

 Access restriction and confidentiality